-Note: To disable the automatic management function, go to PDU (on page 107).
+Note: To disable the automatic management function, refer to the final table in this section.
 You need to manually manage a sensor/actuator only when it is not under management.

 When any sensor/actuator is no longer needed, you can unmanage/release it.